 Yet, even with a new name, the company continued to release several million pounds of pollutants in the city’s air in the same year.
 In 2017, the company announced it would re-emerge as as a supplier “to the Mexican fuel market,” according to the San Antonio Business Journal.

 Corpus Christi Army Depot

-Since 1961, the Corpus Christi Army Depot (CCAD) has repaired and reconstructed a myriad of aircraft and aircraft parts, including engines, helicopter wings, components, and much more.
+Since 1961, the Corpus Christi Army Depot (CCAD) has been repairing and reconstructing a myriad of aircraft and aircraft parts, including engines, helicopter wings, components, and more.
 Yet, like so many other companies and military bases, CCAD used asbestos in a variety of products and throughout its facilities.

 In 2003, after an $83 million lawsuit awarded to the depot’s employees, former and current supervisors filed their own lawsuit, stating that asbestos exposure was a daily occurrence while working at CCAD.
 A total of 143 supervisors filed the lawsuit, shortly after 3,500 CCAD employees were awarded $83 million, in 2001, for the same exposure.

-The 2003 lawsuit requested that supervisors all receive 8% of their hourly wages throughout the duration of the time they were exposed to asbestos while working at CCAD, which was the same arrangements for the 2001 employee lawsuit.
-In addition, they sought $18 million in attorney fees.
+The 2003 lawsuit requested that supervisors all receive 8% of their hourly wages throughout the duration of the time they were exposed to asbestos while working at CCAD; this was the same arrangements for the 2001 employee lawsuit.
+They also sought $18 million in attorney fees.

 Additional Corpus Christi Companies Associated with Asbestos

 In addition to the previous companies, there were several businesses in Corpus Christi that once relied on asbestos.
 Some of these buildings still remain in use today.

 - Humble Oil & Refining